 Born in Greenville, South Carolina, Mark Clavier was raised in the American Episcopal Church, one of the earliest of the so-called Continuing Anglican churches.
 Much of his childhood was spent worshiping according to the 1928 Book of Common Prayer in living rooms and storefronts.
 He later attended the College of William and Mary, graduating in 1993 with an A.B. in History.
 He then went to Duke Divinity School, where his studies focused on the theology of the Caroline Divines.
-After graduating from Duke in 1995, Mark served as a deacon and priest in a small Anglican parish in Joppa, Maryland, for six years before becoming the rector of All Saints, Mills River, North Carolina.
+After graduating from Duke in 1995, Mark served as a priest in Maryland and western North Carolina.

 In 2008, Mark, his wife Diane, and their son Paul moved to the United Kingdom so that he could undertake postgraduate studies at the University of Durham.
 While in Durham, Mark was received into the Church of England by Bishop Tom Wright at Auckland Castle.
-This permitted him to serve as an associate priest in four former pit villages and teach as a visiting lecturer in Anglicanism at Cranmer Hall, St John’s College, Durham, an open evangelical theological college that prepares men and women for ministry in the Church of England and the Methodist Church.
+While in Durham Diocese, Mark served as an associate priest in four former pit villages and taught as a visiting lecturer in Anglicanism at Cranmer Hall, St John’s College, Durham.

 In 2011, after completing his doctoral dissertation, Mark became priest in charge of three rural, medieval parishes in north Oxfordshire, during which time he also occasionally preached at various Oxford colleges and briefly served on Oxford Diocesan Liturgical Commission.